xavidop/blog/dialogflow/_posts/2023-01-24-dialogflow-cx-entity-types.md

 1. Custom entities: entity types created by the developer.
 2. System entities: the ones available in dialogflow CX (number, dates, colours, etc.).
 3. Session entities: these are dynamic entities that can be extended during the users' sessions.
-4. Regexp entities: entities that are a regular expression.
+4. Regexp entities: entities that are regular expressions.

 Whenever you create, modify or delete an entity type it is important to re-train your Dialogflow CX flows.
 This will re-train your NLU.
 By doing this your bot will "understand you" including your latest changes.